New Education Act

 The Norwegian Government has submitted a proposal for a new Education Act to the Norwegian Parliament (Storting).
 The new Education Act and new regulations are planned to come into force from August 2024

-Among the proposals for changed legislation are:
+Among the proposals for changed legislation concerning VET and adult education are: